David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

        T_OC += Split(TSeq no io, SSeq ni)
    else
        T_OC += TSeq n i
+This algorithm bad for -
+1. Seq 4 4 Int with s = 2 - it will produce TSeq 2 2 (SSeq 2 Int) when should produce TSeq 4 0 (SSeq 1 Int)
+    1. For any speedup where speedup is less than no, will decrease no and add to ni where should be decreasing io and increasing no.
+1. Seq 4 4 Int with s = 2 - it will produce TSeq 4 (-2) (SSeq 1 Int) when should produce TSeq 2 0 (SSeq 2 Int)
+    1. This is wrong for 2 reasons -
+        1. Can't have a negative number of invalids
+        1. This is only a 2x speedup at most, even if i was 0
+    1. It's producing a negative number of invalids as it thinks the speedup is 4, so it thinks 2 total clocks are necessary.
+But, since no=4, this takes at most 4 clocks.
+Thus, ((n+i) / speedup) = -2, which is number of clocks necessary to make the TSeq 4 (-2) take 2 clocks.

 ```
 1. Lower P to a program in the Space-Time IR at the desired throughput
   1. Next, feed this output backwards through the graph.
 Each operator gets T\_OS and is nested according the Sequence To Space-Time rewrite rules.